 Hazard reduction burn program

-Each year Council, in conjunction with QFRS, undertake mechanical or hazard reduction burns in key areas to mitigate bushfire risk.
+Each year Council, in conjunction with QFES, undertake mechanical or hazard reduction burns in key areas to mitigate bushfire risk.

 Hazard reduction burns are undertaken to protect nearby properties and structures, by burning ground fuels such as leaf litter and grass.
 These types of fires are generally 'cool' and are undertaken in appropriate weather conditions so that the fire burns slowly with small flames.
 At all times, Council will endeavour to balance environmental values and protection with the need to reduce the risk of bushfires to homes, properties and lives.